droscy/thermod-monitor-dbstats/README.md

  - `switchoff_time`
  - `switchoff_temp`
  - `switchoff_status`
+ - `cooling`

 where every time is saved as a timestamp (seconds since the unix epoch) while every temperature is saved as a float number in celsius or farenheit degrees in accordance with Thermod settings.
+The `cooling` column is a boolean indicating that the record is relative to heating or cooling system.

+The database file contains also the table `thermod_dbstats_version` which stores the current version of the database file itself.

 ### Some queries
-To get all the records in human-readble format of host *mythermo* recorded in the year *2018* execute in `sqlite>` prompt:
+To get all the records in human-readble format of host *mythermo* recorded in the year *2018* for *heating* execute in `sqlite>` prompt:

 ```sql
 select